nyergler/effective-django/tutorial/getting-started.rst

    same release, and that you're using the same tools to configure your development environment that you use to configure your deployment environment.
-This is by no means a requirement, but as you build bigger, more complex software, it becomes advantageous to remove another variable from thing.
+This is by no means a requirement, but as you build bigger, more complex software, it's helpful to be confident that any problem you see in production is reproducable in your development environment, and limit the scope of investigation to code you wrote.

 .. _virtualenv: http://www.virtualenv.org/